Skip to content

 Trigger

-Alerts such as ECC’s tornado alarm and Elgin’s tornado sirens trigger severe weather sheltering.
-ECC’s tornado alarm has a wailing tone followed by a prerecorded voice announcement directing people to go to Severe Weather Shelters.
+Alerts like ECC’s tornado alarm and Elgin’s tornado sirens trigger severe weather sheltering.
+ECC’s tornado alarm uses a wailing tone and voice announcement to instruct people to move to designated severe weather shelters.

 Actions